-The following table sets forth certain information with respect to our executive officers as of April 15, 2016.
+The following table sets forth certain information with respect to our executive officers as of April 1, 2017.
 Biographical information with regard to Mr. Isaacs is presented under "Proposal No. 1-Election of Directors" in this Proxy Statement.

-Name Age Position(s) Stephen T. Isaacs 67 Chairman of the Board, President and Chief Executive Officer Gregory W. Schafer 51 Chief Operating Officer Thomas W. Dubensky, Jr., Ph.D.
-58 Chief Scientific Officer Blaine Templeman 50 Executive Vice President, Secretary and General Counsel Dirk G. Brockstedt, Ph.D.
-47 Executive Vice President, Research and Development Jennifer Lew 43 Senior Vice President, Finance
+Name Age Position(s) Stephen T. Isaacs 68 Chairman of the Board, President and Chief Executive Officer Gregory W. Schafer 52 Chief Operating Officer Thomas W. Dubensky, Jr., Ph.D.
+59 Chief Scientific Officer Natalie Sacks, M.D.
+52 Chief Medical Officer Blaine Templeman 51 Executive Vice President, Secretary and General Counsel Dirk G. Brockstedt, Ph.D.
+48 Executive Vice President, Research and Development Jennifer Lew 44 Senior Vice President, Finance

 Gregory W. Schafer has served as our Chief Operating Officer since July 2013.
 He served as Chief Financial Officer of Jennerex, Inc., a private biotechnology company, from June 2010 until July 2013, where he was responsible for finance, accounting, planning, investor relations and treasury functions.
 Prior to Jennerex, he served as Chief Financial Officer of Onyx Pharmaceuticals, Inc., a public biotechnology company, from April 2006 until January 2009, where he was responsible for finance, accounting, risk management and strategic and operational planning.
 Before joining Onyx, he served as Chief Financial Officer and Vice President of finance for IntraBiotics Pharmaceuticals and Cerus Corporation, both biotechnology companies.
 Prior to Cerus, Mr. Schafer worked as a management consultant for Deloitte & Touche LLP.
-Mr. Schafer also serves on the board of directors for Capricor, Inc., a public biotechnology company.
 He received his M.B.A. from the Anderson Graduate School of Management at the University of California, Los Angeles and a B.S.E. in mechanical engineering from the University of Pennsylvania.

 Thomas W. Dubensky, Jr., Ph.D. has served as our Chief Scientific Officer since September 2011.
 From 2009 to 2011, Dr. Dubensky served as Chief Scientific Officer of Immune Design Corp., a biotechnology company, where he was responsible for overseeing the development of immune therapies based on proprietary molecularly defined adjuvants and dendritic cell targeting vaccine platforms.
 He was a co-founder and Chief Scientific Officer of Anza Therapeutics, Inc., a biotechnology company which was spun out from Cerus Corporation in 2007, where he served as the Vice President of Research beginning in 2002.
-At Cerus and at Anza, he helped to develop vaccine platforms based on attenuated strains of Listeria monocytogenes, which serve as the technology basis for Aduro.
+At Cerus and at Anza, he helped to develop vaccine platforms based on attenuated strains of Listeria monocytogenes, which serve as the technology basis for Aduro's LADD platform.
 Previously, Dr. Dubensky developed vaccine platforms based on alphaviruses, adenoviruses, retroviruses/lentiviruses and plasmid DNA in positions of increasing responsibility at Viagene Biotech, Inc., Chiron Corporation and Onyx Pharmaceuticals, Inc., all biotechnology companies.
-Dr. Dubensky has co-authored more than 70 scientific papers and is an inventor on more than 30 issued U.S. patents and multiple pending applications.
+Dr. Dubensky has co-authored more than 75 scientific papers and is an inventor on more than 30 issued U.S. patents and multiple pending applications.
 Dr. Dubensky received his B.A. in Bacteriology and Immunology from the University of California, Berkeley; he earned his Ph.D. at the University of Colorado Health Sciences Center; and he was a post-doctoral fellow at Harvard Medical School in the Department of Pathology.